 - Review your credit card and bank-account statements, as well as your credit report to be certain no unauthorized transactions have taken place and no unauthorized accounts have been opened

 Recently, there was a data breach at Equifax (which is one of the three major credit reporting agencies in the U.S.) where the personal information of 143 million consumers was accessed.
 The compromised information includes Social Security numbers, birthdates, addresses, and driver’s license numbers.
 To learn if you were impacted by the breach, you can visit Equifax’s website devoted to this breach where you can also sign up for a credit monitoring program.
 You should be aware of the fact that if you do sign up for Equifax’s monitoring program, you may be waiving your rights to bring a lawsuit against them.
-Franklin D. Azar & Associates is currently exploring cases related to the breach.
+Frank Azar Car & Truck Accident Lawyers is currently exploring cases related to the breach.
 If you or a loved one has had their personal information compromised by the Equifax breach, call us today for a free consultation.